core-wg/comi/draft-ietf-core-comi.md

 {: artwork-align="left"}

 The next example represents the retrieval of a YANG container.
-In this case, the CoMI client perform a GET request on the clock container (SID = 1717; base64: a1).
+In this case, the CoMI client performs a GET request on the clock container (SID = 1717; base64: a1).
 The container returned is encoded using a CBOR map as specified by {{I-D.ietf-core-yang-cbor}} section 4.2.